somali-nlp/somali-dialect-classifier/docs/guides/dashboard.md

 The Somali Dialect Classifier includes a professional data quality monitoring dashboard with zero hosting costs.
 This guide covers everything from quick setup to advanced customization.

 **What You Get**:
-- Live static dashboard on GitHub Pages (public portfolio piece)
+- Live static dashboard on GitHub Pages
-- Interactive local dashboard with Streamlit (deep analysis)
+- Interactive local dashboard with Streamlit for deep analysis
 - Automated deployments via GitHub Actions
 - Real-time metrics visualization
 - Quality reports and trend analysis